-Highlights

-- Travel to Little Cranberry Island by boat and meet with a local lobsterwoman for a window into authentic Maine coastal life. - Follow the rugged Maine coastline past the roiling Thunder Hole as you trek the highest oceanedge cliffs in Acadia National Park. - Gain a deeper understanding of the region's flora, fauna, and dramatic glacial history with veteran leaders. - Enjoy breathtaking views from the summit of Cadillac Mountain.
+Highlights Travel to Little Cranberry Island by boat and meet with a local lobsterwoman for a window into authentic Maine coastal life.
+Follow the rugged Maine coastline past the roiling Thunder Hole as you trek the highest ocean-edge cliffs in Acadia National Park.
+Gain a deeper understanding of the region's flora, fauna, and dramatic glacial history with veteran wilderness guides.

-On all Fully-Guided Adventures you can count on ...
+On all Guided Adventures you can count on ...